davidagler/howtowritephilosophy/lessons/clarify.md

 In the above example, more precision is gained by selecting a word or phrase whose application is narrower than the more general word, e.g., Parrish blue vs. blue.
 Such a feat often involves knowing various things about the what we are talking about, e.g., knowing that different hues exist.

-## Precisification
+## Precisify

 In some cases, our primary goal is not to articulate what people mean when they use the word.
 If that were the case, then a dictionary definition (along with analysis) would be sufficient.
-Instead, what we aim to do is to *explicate* or *precisify* an idea.
+In addition, we cannot clarify our meaning via an increase of information or greater knowledge about what we mean or what we are talking about.

-Precision is gained not by an increase of information but by stipulation.
-In such cases, precision is not gained via an increase of information, e.g., the goal is *not* to get at what "the hidden meaning of a word" or what a language user means "deep down" by a word.
-Rather, it is an effort to fix problems or confusions with the existing meaning of the term by (1) keeping the essential function or meaning of the term but (2) replacing unclear or confusing aspects of the term with precise ones.
+Instead, more precision can be gained by *precisifying* the idea.
+In precisifying an idea, the goal is to fix problems or confusions with the existing meaning of the term by (1) keeping the essential function or meaning of the term but (2) replacing unclear or confusing aspects of the term with precise ones.
+In essence, we are making our ideas or words more precise by *adding* something to that idea.

 Here is how Quine defines *explication*:

 > "[When we explicate,] we do not claim synonymy.
 We do not claim to make clear and explicit what the users of the unclear expression had unconsciously in mind all along.
 We do not expose hidden meanings [...]; we supply lacks.
 We fix on the particular functions of the unclear expression that make it worth troubling about, and then devise a substitute, clear and couched in terms to our liking, that fills those functions."
 (Quine *Word and Object*: 258-9).